The Rise of Body-Worn Cameras in UK Security

 -

-Secure storage with encryption to protect data
+Secure storage to protect files

 -